-B received by the Local Planning Authority on 12/03/2019 and 15/123/13 Revision E received by the Local Planning Authority on 04/06/2019 under reference N/084/00438/19 shall be carried out in its entirety prior to occupation of the first dwelling, or in line with a timetable/phasing strategy to be agreed in writing by the Local Planning Authority.
+The approval of the Local Planning Authority is required to a scheme of landscaping and tree planting for the site indicating, inter alia, the number, species, heights on planting and positions of all the trees, together with details of post-planting maintenance for each dwelling.
+Such scheme as is approved by the Local Planning Authority shall be carried out in its entirety within the first planting season following the date on which the dwelling to which it relates is completed or in line with a timetable agreed in writing by the Local Planning Authority.
 All trees, shrubs and bushes shall be maintained by the owner or owners of the land on which they are situated for a minimum of five years beginning with the date of completion of the scheme and during that period all losses shall be made good as and when necessary.